-- 1. An analysis of the student's personal strengths and weaknesses, as discovered and developed during the EM. - 2.
+- An analysis of the student's personal strengths and weaknesses, as discovered and developed during the EM. - 2.
 Areas of growth and development experienced during the EM (relating to the 6 outcomes for the course). - 3.
-Reflection upon the concrete ways the student's experience has deepened and broadened in a specific ministry setting. - 4.
-An evaluation of the correlation between the student's relationship with the Lord Jesus Christ, and his/her effectiveness in ministry. - A strategy for further development of reflective thinking and personal development in the areas of ministry skills in which he/she participated. - 6.
-A summary of the impact of the Ministry Mentor (MM) on the student's ministry, and life in general. - An anticipation of the kind of ministry directions the student will take in the future, 7. including a statement on areas where it has been made clear that they are not likely to proceed. - An overall analysis of the progress made during CM 708/09 Experiential Ministry toward mastery of the 6 outcomes for the EM since the completion of CM 608/09 Experiential Ministry.
+Reflection upon the concrete ways the student has grown in making disciples both with individuals and congregations. - 4.
+An evaluation of the correlation between the student's relationship with the Lord lesus Christ, and his/her effectiveness in ministry. - A strategy for further development of reflective thinking and personal development in the areas of ministry skills in which he/she participated. - A summary of the impact of the Ministry Mentor (MM) on the student's ministry, and 6. life in general. - 7.
+An anticipation of the kind of ministry directions the student will take in the future, including a statement on areas where it has been made clear that they are not likely to proceed. - An overall analysis of the progress made during CM 708/09 Experiential Ministry toward mastery of the 6 outcomes for the EM since the completion of CM 608/09 Experiential Ministry.